 This presents an opportune time for indoor farms to explore what technology may make sense for their operations versus what may not be the best fit.
 This will require staying ontop of (1) the agriculture technology that countries they’re operating in are embracing as a way to reduce food insecurity and (2) what technology is being rolled out and which ones remain unproven, or have failed.
 Also, having a very clear idea of which technology the companies in an indoor farm’s supply chain may be employing will be important.

-As indoor farms continue to monitor the many drivers of the agrifood industry, choosing the right partners in the supply chain can make the act of maneuvering through these opportunities as well as challenges much easier.
+As indoor farms continue to monitor the many drivers of the agrifood industry, choosing the right partners in the supply chain can make the act of maneuvering through these opportunities as well as challenges much easier, without compromising on being a proponent of climate-smart agriculture.
 If there’s any way for us to support your indoor farm, whether it’s through our organic hydroponic nutrient, our fully compostable grow media, or our offsite food waste recovery technology, feel free to reach out to us here.